faktaoklimatu/web-en/collections/_pages/index.md

 ### We strive for

 {:.arrow}
-* **Clear and publicly accessible information** on climate change and possible pathways to a zero-emission society
+* **Clear and publicly accessible information** on climate change and possible pathways to a net-zero society
 * **Political decisions grounded in data** and rigorous analyses
 * **An educated and informed society**, a constructive public debate and high-quality news coverage
 </div>